hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 ![][image-1]

-With an <a href="http://amzn.to/1qJjINv" rel=“nofollow”>external battery</a> you can also charge the Suunto Ambit when you are outdoors.
+With an <a href="http://amzn.to/1qJjINv" rel="nofollow">external battery</a> you can also charge the Suunto Ambit when you are outdoors.

 ## Where to buy the Suunto Ambit3